eWaterCycle/infra/README.md

 The command to sync directories is `rclone copy somedir dcache:parameter-sets/somedir`.
 Beware that this will overwrite any existing files, if different!

+Note: password manager can be used for exchanging macaroons.

 ## Docker images

 In the eWaterCycle project we make Docker images.
 The images are hosted on [Docker Hub](https://hub.docker.com/u/ewatercycle) .
 A project member can create issues here for permisison to push images to Docker Hub.